matthew-robertson/Useful_things/I Learned Something Today/readings/McConnelll_Steve__Software_Estimation.md

 1. "Tip #2 - When you're asked to provide an estimate, determine whether you're supposed to be estimating or figuring out how to hit a target."
 1. "Tip #4 - When you see a single-point estimate, that number's probability is not 100%.
 Ask what the probability of that number is."
 1. "all estimates include a probability, whether the probability is stated or implied.
 An explicitly stated probability is one sign of a good estimate."
 1. "In 1986, Professors S.D.
 Conte, H.E.
 Dundsmore, and V.Y.
-Shen proposed that a goof estimation approach should provide estimates that are withing 25% of the actual results 75% of the time."
+Shen proposed that a good estimation approach should provide estimates that are withing 25% of the actual results 75% of the time."
 1. "Events that happen during the project nearly always invalidate the assumptions that were used to estimate the project in the first place...
 It becomes impossible to make a clean analytical assessment of whether the project was estimated accurately because the software project that was ultimately delivered is not the project that was originally estimated."
 1. "The primary purpose of a software estimation is not to predict a project's outcome; it is to determine whether a project's targets are realistic enough to allow the project to be controlled to meet them."
-1. "I have found that if the initial target and initial estimate are within about 205 of each other, the project manager will have enough maneuvering room to control the feature set, schedule, team size, and other parameters to meet the projects business goals; other experts concur."
+1. "I have found that if the initial target and initial estimate are within about 20% of each other, the project manager will have enough maneuvering room to control the feature set, schedule, team size, and other parameters to meet the projects business goals; other experts concur."
 1. "A good estimate is an estimate that provides a clear enough view of the project reality to allow the project leadership to make good decisions about how to control the project to hit its targets."
 1. "No one has ever gotten [every question on the 'How Good an Estimator Are You? quiz] correct.
 I've concluded that most people's intuitive sense of '90% confident' is really comparable to something closer to '30% confident.
 Other studies have confirmed this basic finding...
 I've concluded that specific percentages such as '90%' are not meaningful unless they are supported through some kind of statistical analysis."
 1. "Tip #6 - Avoid using artificially narrow ranges.
 Be sure the ranges you use in your estimates don't misrepresent your confidence in your estimates."